University College London: Admissions

-Admission to UCL is highly selective with an average entry tariff for 2020–21 of 189 UCAS points (approximately equivalent to AAAB at A-level), the 9th highest in the country.
+In the academic year, the student body consisted of students, composed of undergraduates and postgraduate students.
+The university is consistently designated as a 'high-tariff' institution by the Department for Education, with the average undergraduate entrant to the university in recent years amassing between 153–159 UCAS Tariff points in their top three pre-university qualifications – the equivalent of A*AA to A*A*A at A-Level.
+Based on 2022/23 HESA entry standards data published in domestic league tables, which include a broad range of qualifications beyond the top three exam grades, the average student at UCL achieved 173 points – the 12th highest in the country.
 According to a Freedom of Information request response, UCL's offer rate for 2021 admission was 36.1% at undergraduate level and 23.5% at postgraduate level across all applicants.

 International students have made up the majority of main-scheme applicants to UCL since 2015 and the majority of acceptances since 2017.
 The ratio of main-scheme applicants to acceptances in 2022 was 10.3 for UK applicants and 9.9 for international applicants.
 Within the UK, UCL is a local recruiter, with 47.4% of 2022 UK admissions coming from the London region and a further 28.1% from the adjacent East of England and South East regions.

 Of UCL's young UK domiciled undergraduates, 32.7% were privately educated in 2019–20, the eighth highest proportion amongst mainstream British universities.

-Undergraduate law applicants are required to take the National Admissions Test for Law and undergraduate medical applicants are required to take the BioMedical Admissions Test.
-Applicants for European Social and Political Studies are required to take the Thinking Skills Assessment (TSA) should they be selected for an assessment day.
+Undergraduate law applicants are required to take the National Admissions Test for Law and undergraduate medical applicants are required to take the University Clinical Aptitude Test.
+Applicants for Computer Science, Management Science, and social science courses including European Social and Political Studies and Sociology are required to take the Test of Academic Reasoning for Admissions (TARA).
 Medicine, pharmacy and English also interview undergraduate applicants prior to making an offer of admission.